Chairman, RSBG Infrastructure

 Jonathan was appointed to his first Finance Director role in 2007 at the age of 29 and has particular interests in digital transformation, robotic process automation, and shared services.
 An avid sportsmen, he has 11 international rugby caps where he represented the UAE in the Asian 5 nations.

-Originally formed as C. J. Pell & Partners by Cecil Pell in 1926, the firm made its start in London, growing quickly in the years that followed - especially following the second World War.
-During its early years, it centered its work on structural engineering and mechanical and electrical building services.
+Originally formed as C. J. Pell & Partners by Cecil Pell in 1926, the firm made its start in London, growing quickly in the years that followed - especially following the Second World War.
+During its early years, it centred its work on structural engineering and mechanical and electrical building services.

-The company rose to national prominence in the 1960s with the structural engineers behind the iconic 117m high Centre Point.
-Its unusual construction - made of precast concrete pieces assembled on site by crane - rose at a then record rate of one floor complete every seven days, all without external scaffolding.
+The company rose to national prominence in the 1960s as the structural engineers behind the iconic 117m high Centre Point.
+Its unusual construction, made of precast concrete pieces assembled on site by crane, rose at a then record rate of one floor complete every seven days without external scaffolding.

 In the early 1970s, the name Pell Frischmann was adopted, with Dr Wilem Frischmann becoming a partner and leading figure at the firm, alongside other notable figures such as Sudhakar Prabhu who would later found the company's Indian subsidiary Frischmann Prabhu.

 In the 1980s, Pell Frischmann grew rapidly.
 It acquired the West Yorkshire Road Construction Sub-Unit during privatisation, and has grown the operation in Wakefield into an internationally recognised roads engineering consultancy.
 It also took on 70 staff from the Milton Keynes Development Corporation, having played a key role in the design of the largest new town in the country.
 During this time, one of the company's most famous projects, the Natwest Tower (now Tower 42) was built - at the time, the highest office tower in Europe.